go-vgo/robotgo/zh_doc.md

 ####Return:

-   Returns True if the default button was pressed, or False if cancelled.
+   Returns 0(True) if the default button was pressed, or 1(False) if cancelled.